beneisner/beneisner.github.io/index.md

 # ❗❗❗ Recent News ❗❗❗

-- 09/14/21: We just submitted a [paper](https://sites.google.com/view/transparentliquidpouring) on transparent liquid seqmentation to ICRA 2022!
+- 01/31/22: Our [paper](https://sites.google.com/view/transparentliquidpouring) on transparent liquid seqmentation was accepted to ICRA 2022!

+- 01/28/22: We submitted a [paper](https://sites.google.com/view/articulated-flowbot-3d) on learning 3D flow for articulation manipulation to RSS 2022!

+- 01/27/22: We submitted a [paper](https://sites.google.com/view/deep-sequenced-lds) on sequenced dynamical systems for RL to ICML 2022!

 - 02/28/21: Our [paper](https://arxiv.org/abs/2003.01649) on learning to grasp objects from grasp proposal was accepted to ICRA 2021!